OpaxIV/anki-oldies-plugin/README.md

 # anki-oldies-plugin
-Repository containing the code for my anki addon.
+Repository containing the code for the anki leech and retirement addon.